 Garden Coffee is a charming coffee shop located in the historic Old Town area of San Diego.
 This cozy spot is known for its delicious coffee drinks, friendly staff, and welcoming atmosphere.
 It is a hidden gem and can be a little difficult to find since it’s set in the back of a shop.

-However, the atmosphere and ambiance is the best part of Garden Coffee.
+However, the atmosphere and ambiance are the best part of Garden Coffee.
 It’s set in a courtyard and there are plants everywhere.
 It is extremely warm and inviting, with comfortable seating and plenty of natural light.
 They have tons of outlets to choose from when picking a table so it makes for a great working atmosphere as well.

 Kono’s Coffee

 Located on the back deck of my favorite breakfast spot, is a cute little coffee cart called Kono’s.
 It’s directly across from the beach so I swear that makes the coffee taste better.
-Finally, their vanilla latte is their claim to fame and if you have time to stop for breakfast, you will not be disappointed!
-It’s a local jaunt and it’s extremely affordable.

 Portside Coffee Downtown San Diego